Bigfootmech/Bigfootmech/README.md

 Time went by, and I still did small projects.
 Which I didn't consider 'real' coding.

 I made a firefox extension.
 Abandoned an early-stage mod for Factorio.
-And made some small mods for Don't Starve Together about things that were bugging me in the game.
+And made some [small mods](https://steamcommunity.com/id/bigfootmech/myworkshopfiles/?appid=322330&sort=score&browsefilter=myfiles&view=imagewall) for Don't Starve Together about things that were bugging me in the game.
 The hardest thing being the display pictures for the mods, as I didn't want to use art I didn't have a license for - so drew everything myself.

 And A small [Shadertoy project](https://www.shadertoy.com/view/td3cRj) reflecting Kerbal Space Program's requirement of "at least 3" (but likely more) satellites for full-coverage of a celestial body ground-vehicle remote control (ie: constant signal).

 ---

-I even did a deep-dive on decompiling, to make mods for Tale of Immortal (a singleplayer, Unity, IL2CPP game).
+I even did a deep-dive on decompiling, to make [mods for Tale of Immortal](https://steamcommunity.com/id/bigfootmech/myworkshopfiles/?appid=1468810&sort=score&browsefilter=myfiles&view=imagewall) (a singleplayer, Unity, [IL2CPP](https://katyscode.wordpress.com/2020/06/24/il2cpp-part-1/) game).

-Parly because at this point, I was stubborn in "not letting those dumb things (a game... actually Rocket Science, and university level astrophysics and aeronautics | or "standard modding for Unity" ... actually pretty advanced hacking) beat me".
+Parly because at this point, I was stubborn in "not letting those dumb things (a game... ie: actual Rocket Science, and university level astrophysics and aeronautics | or "standard modding for a Unity game" ... actually pretty advanced hacking) beat me".

 Partly because it harked back to the a topic I was interested in earlier.
 It seemed like a small extension from hex editing, TSearch, and the assembly I'd done at uni...
 Right?